 Mr. Wainman was appointed to the Board of Directors on March 31, 2014 and is a member of the Audit and Nominating Committees and serves as Chair of the Audit Committee.
 He qualifies to serve as a "financial expert" given his background in accounting and finance.
-Mr. Wainman has served as Chief Financial Officer of Hancock Lumber, a 650-employee lumber and building products company located in Casco, Maine, since February 2016 and as its President since January 2020.
+Mr. Wainman served as Chief Financial Officer of Hancock Lumber, a 725-employee lumber and building products company located in Casco, Maine, from February 2016 and its President and CFO from January 2020 until, most recently, becoming President and CEO in January 2023.
 From April 2015 until February 2016, he was a business strategy and financial consultant specializing in the paper and greeting card industry.
 Prior to that, he was President of Kleinfeld, a personalized wedding stationery company, from September 2013 until April 2015.
 From 2005 to 2012, he was President and CEO of William Arthur, Inc., a division of Hallmark Cards, where he led a 275-employee manufacturer of luxury stationery products.
-Prior to that, he served another division of Hallmark Cards as CFO and COO from 1998 to 2004.
+Prior to that. he served another division of Hallmark Cards as CFO and COO from 1998 to 2004.
 He obtained a degree in Accounting and Financial Control from Sheffield City University in England and qualified as a Chartered Accountant of England and Wales in 1990.

 Each of these individuals brings distinct skills, perspectives and attributes to the Board of Directors.
 Ms. Basse has extensive animal health marketing experience.
 Mr. Brigham is an executive officer who has been employed by the Company since 1989 and has a financial and accounting background.
 Ms. Brockmann is an executive officer who has been employed by the Company since 2010 and has extensive experience in the sales and marketing of products to the dairy and beef industries.
-Mr. Cunningham is the Chief Commercial Officer of a global animal health company and brings to the board substantial expertise in our industry.
 Mr. Rosgen has a depth of experience in sales and marketing and product branding.
 Dr. Tomsche is a veterinarian and owner of a distribution outlet of products and services for animals, as well as an investor in and owner of dairy farms, and brings to the board substantial expertise in our industry.
 Mr. Wainman has extensive managerial and financial training and expertise.

 There is no family relationship between any executive officer, director, or person nominated or chosen by the Company to become a director.
-Except for Mr. Brigham and Ms. Brockmann (both of whom are Company employees), each of the Company's existing directors or nominees qualifies as an "independent director" as defined under applicable NASDAO Stock Market rules.
+Except for Mr. Brigham and Ms. Brockmann (both of whom are Company employees), each of the Company's existing directors or nominees qualifies as an "independent director" as defined under applicable NASDAQ Stock Market rules.
 In evaluating the independence of directors, the board did consider the matters described above under the caption "CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS".
 If any of the individuals named above should not be available for election as contemplated, it is the intention of the persons named in the proxy to vote for such other person or persons as management may recommend.
 Management has no reason to believe any nominees will be unavailable.
 Any vacancies that may occur during the year may be filled by the Board of Directors to serve until the next Annual Meeting.